Second Boer War: Negotiations fail

-On the 9th of October 1899, after convincing the Orange Free State to join him and mobilising their forces, Kruger issued an ultimatum giving Britain 48 hours to withdraw all their troops from the border of Transvaal (despite the fact that the only regular British army troops anywhere near the border of either republic were 4 companies of the Loyal North Lancs, who had been deployed to defend Kimberley).
+On 9 October 1899, after convincing the Orange Free State to join him and mobilising their forces, Kruger issued an ultimatum giving Britain 48 hours to withdraw troops from the border of Transvaal, despite the fact the only regular British troops near the border of either republic were 4 companies deployed to defend Kimberley.
 Otherwise, the Transvaal, allied with the Orange Free State, would declare war.
 News of the ultimatum reached London on the day it expired.
-Outrage and laughter were the main responses.
 The editor of the Times purportedly laughed out loud when he read it, saying 'an official document is seldom amusing and useful yet this was both'.
 The Times denounced the ultimatum as an 'extravagant farce' and The Globe denounced this 'trumpery little state'.
 Most editorials were similar to the Daily Telegraph's, which declared: 'of course there can only be one answer to this grotesque challenge.
 Kruger has asked for war and war he must have!'

-Such views were far from those of the British government and from those in the army.
-To most sensible observers, army reform had been a matter of pressing concern since the 1870s, constantly put off because the British public did not want the expense of a larger, more professional army and because a large home army was not politically welcome.
-Lord Salisbury, the Prime Minister, had to tell a surprised Queen Victoria that 'We have no army capable of meeting even a second-class Continental Power'.
+Such views were far from those of the British government and the army.
+Army reform had been a matter of pressing concern since the 1870s, put off because the public did not want the expense of a larger, more professional army and because a large home army was not politically welcome.
+The Prime Minister had to tell a surprised Queen Victoria that 'We have no army capable of meeting even a second-class Continental Power'.